-CADMIUM, THE PSEUDO-MASCULINE MINERAL AND
+CADMIUM, THE PSEUDO-MASCULINE MINERAL

 Toxicity.
 Cadmium is extremely toxic, with acceptable levels one tenth that of most of the other toxic metals.
 Its effects are many, but it mainly affects the kidneys, the cardiovascular system, and is related to cancer.
+It also ages the skin.

 Cadmium also contributes to many mental illnesses, particularly violence and other related disorders of behavior and mental attitude.
 Cadmium is so toxic to the brain that it causes what might be called Ôa small rebellionÕ in the tissues of the brain, which results in violent thoughts.
-One notices this as one removes cadmium, that violent thoughts and even impulses diminish.
+One notices this as one removes cadmium, that violent thoughts and even oneÕs violent impulses diminish.
 Dr. Paul Eck was the first person to teach me this, as he noticed it in himself while taking certain nutritional supplements.

-CADMIUM SYMPTOMS
+CADMIUM TOXICITY SYMPTOMS

-Degenerative Diseases.
-Cadmium is involved in all of the major diseases of our time, including cancer, diabetes, arthritic syndromes, heart disease, kidney disease and others.
 One reason may be that cadmium replaces zinc in the body.
 Zinc is required for over 100 or more critical enzymes.
 These include enzymes needed for proper immune system activity, digestion, cardiovascular health, and much more.

 Birth defects and developmental disorders.
 Birth defects often are related to cadmium, when it replaces zinc and other metals in vital genetic functions and in the DNA and RNA of the body.
 This causes defective genetic expression, which is not the same as defective genes.